PythonHacker24/PythonHacker24/README.md

 <h2 align=center> “I can do this all day.” - Captian America and Me the Whole Day </h2>

-<p align=center> An Computer Enthusiast and absoulute passionate Developer, Hacker, Explorer of system.
+<p align=center> An Computer Enthusiast and absoulute passionate Developer, Hacker, Explorer of Computer Systems.
 Electronics and Electrical Engineer.
 From transmission lines to CPU Architecture, From mov instruction to cloud deployment, I consider all in my scope.
 I work in silence, in my space.
 Love to connect with Techie People.
 Never confuse my Silence with Introversy. </p>

 ## ⚡️ Tech Stack ⚡️